|

 supports a particular type of INPUT and create an alternate play area for

 those less fortunate kids?
-The key lies in the way the "type" attribute of
+The key lies in the way the "type

 INPUT elements behaves when you attempt to set it using JavaScript- if the